Improve comfort as a pro driver with these tips

 Then, with chin tucked in, slowly turn your head to the right and left, five times to each side.

-At the Plan Insurance office, we have also been trying out some of these exercises.
+At the official site of Plan Insurance office, we have also been trying out some of these exercises.
 We realise sitting in an office is different to our professional drivers sitting in their vehicles.
 But our specialist teams have found these tips very helpful!